Snille/MMM-Modulebar/README.md

       idnum: 6,
     },
     "4": {
-      // A button with only text
+      // A button with text and a changing symbol.
       module: "clock",
       text: "Clock",
+      symbol: "bell",
+      symbol2: "bell-slash",
     },
     "5": {
       // A button to show and hide for example a [MMM-MotionEye](https://github.com/CatoAntonsen/MMM-MotionEye) module.